Things you can do with a Card Board Box.

 Paper puss-n-boots.
-Bring life to your carboad boxes by cutting them into story book characters.
+Bring life to your cardboard boxes by cutting them into story book characters. at Kids Activities Blog

-FInger puppets are so fun, and easy to create.
-Cut holes into your “people” for the fingers. via Pink Door Mat.
+Finger puppets are so fun, and easy to create.
+Cut holes into your “people” for the fingers. via The Pink Doormat

 There are no instructions from this post from Cargo Collective, but the concepts are terrific – LOTS of cardboard animal face ideas you can wear!

 Create an animal “drop box” – if your kids are like mine they will love dropping animals (or cars) through the slots. via Meri Cherry